Concrete Scanning Rentals and Training

 3. Schedule Your Rental and Hands-On Session: Contact us to book your equipment and practice session.

 Get a head start on your training.
-Download and read the Concrete Scanning with GPR Guidebook by Sensors & Software, Inc:
+Download and read the Concrete Scanning with GPR Guidebook from Sensors & Software, Inc:

-*Please note that this guidebook is to be used as a reference and not to be used in place of experience or expertise.
+*Please note that this guidebook, course work, and training are to be used as a reference and not to be used in place of experience or expertise.
 Not all equipment may have the same features or functions found in this guidebook.

 Email: nate@kdjonesinstruments.com